Megabit/Blazorise/docs/_docs/helpers/enums.md

 - `Date` - Only date is allowed to be entered.
 - `DateTime` - Both date and time are allowed to be entered.

+## Orientation

+Defines the orientation of the elements.

+- `Horizontal` - Elements will be stacked horizontally.
+- `Vertical` - - Elements will be stacked vertically.